The Association's base, the Phil Renkin Recreation

 Over 25 years, Phil was directly involved in raising over one million

 dollars to purchase, maintain and provide the free, local community

 bus service.
 He was elected as the President of the local sub-branch

 of the RSL when it was first formed in 1977.
 In the same year, Phil

 was also elected as the inaugural Secretary of the Yanchep-Two Rocks

 built.
-Phil was involved with the Recreation Association until early
+Phil was involved with The Yanchep-Two Rocks Community Association Inc.

 Phil was also active in Local Government.
 He was a Wanneroo Councillor